 (Contact your web host if you get error messages)

-You can easily remove an addon domain using the cPanel Addon Domains function.
+You can also remove addon domains using the cPanel Addon Domains function.

-To delete addon domains, go to the Addon Domains > Modify Addon Domain panel, locate the domain you want to delete and click Remove …
+To delete an addon domain, go to the Addon Domains > Modify Addon Domain section, select the addon domain you want to delete and click Remove …

 To “park” a domain on top of another domain, first make sure that the domain’s nameservers have been set up correctly (see this tutorial for more information about setting up nameservers).